mberezin-r7/pyespp/README.md

 Have you reduced your ESPP contribution a second time to zero in this period (y/N)?
 NO How much $ is carrying forward from a previous ESPP purchase period? $0
 ```

+## Disclaimers

+Do not trust me.
+I am not a financial advisor.
+I am not liable for any decisions you make based on the values you put in to this script.

+You should read the code before you use this script, it's short and well-commented.

+This script is not officially distributed by Rapid7.
+This script is intended for personal use only.